gabrielblain/PowerSDI/README.md

 Good: A character variable ("Yes" or "No") to calculate or not the goodness-of-fit and normality tests.
 Default is "Yes". sig.level: A numeric variable (between 0.90 and 0.95) defining the significance level for parameter Good.
 Default is "0.95".
 RainUplim: Optional.
-Upper limit in millimeters from which rainfall values larger than it will be removed.
+Upper limit in millimetres from which rainfall values larger than it will be removed.
 Default is NULL.
 RainLowlim: Optional.
-Lower limit in millimeters from which rainfall values smaller than it will be removed.
+Lower limit in millimetres from which rainfall values smaller than it will be removed.
 Default is NULL.
 PEUplim: Optional.
-Upper limit in millimeters from which evapotranspiration values larger than it will be removed.
+Upper limit in millimetres from which evapotranspiration values larger than it will be removed.
 Default is NULL.
 PELowlim: Optional.
-Lower limit in millimeters from which evapotranspiration values smaller than it will be removed.
+Lower limit in millimetres from which evapotranspiration values smaller than it will be removed.
 Default is NULL.

 ## Value
 A list with data calculated at the time scale selected by the user.